MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/get-started.md

 1. Open an existing desktop project (either C#/.NET 5 or C++/WinRT) or UWP project (if using experimental) in Visual Studio 2019.

     > [!NOTE]
     > If you have a C#/.NET 5 desktop project, make sure the **TargetFramework** element in the project file is assigned to a Windows 10-specific .NET 5 moniker, such as **net5.0-windows10.0.19041.0**, so that it can call Windows Runtime APIs.
-For more information, see [this section](../../apps/desktop/modernize/desktop-to-uwp-enhance.md#net-5-use-the-target-framework-moniker-option).
+For more information, see [Call Windows Runtime APIs in desktop apps](../../apps/desktop/modernize/desktop-to-uwp-enhance.md#net-5-use-the-target-framework-moniker-option).
 Additionally, you must be targeting **18362** or higher as there is a [known issue blocking apps that target **17763**](https://github.com/microsoft/ProjectReunion/issues/921).

 2. Make sure [package references](/nuget/consume-packages/package-references-in-project-files) are enabled: